 The top of the fuselage is No. 22 Dark Earth and 340 Field Green FS 34097.

 Since the boundary of the camouflage colors is clear, I painted it with a masking sol.
 I think that the rough pattern is best for this aircraft.
-I wanted to make the curves smoother, but the sol was clinging and it was pretty hard to paint.
+I wanted to make the curves smoother, but the sol was clinging and hard to paint.

 (2019/02/08)

 P-40E has been completed.
-P-40 has a nickname, type A to type C is Tomahawk, D and E are Kitty Hawk, after F type it is Warhawk.
-Because this is an E type, maybe it is actually Kitty Hawk?
+P-40 has a nickname, type A to type C is Tomahawk, D, and E are Kitty Hawk, and after F type is Warhawk.
+Because this is an E type, maybe it is Kitty Hawk?

-A total of approximately 17,000 aircraft was produced, and the main operating countries were over 20, including the United States, the United Kingdom, the Soviet Union, Australia, and New Zealand.
-I have a strong image that the P-40 fought deadly with the Imperial Japanese Army Navy fighters.
-Japanese most famous zero-fighter production volume was about 10,000, the United States put out over 10,000 aircraft each of the famous models, such as Corsair, Mustang, etc. The overwhelming superiority of industrial power at the time.
+Approximately 17,000 aircraft were produced, and the main operating countries were over 20, including the United States, the United Kingdom, the Soviet Union, Australia, and New Zealand.
+The P-40 fought deadly with the Imperial Japanese Army Navy fighters.
+Japanese most famous zero-fighter production volume was about 10,000.
+The United States put out over 10,000 aircraft each of the famous models, such as Corsair, Mustang, etc. The overwhelming superiority of industrial power at the time.

 P-40E is heavily armed with six machine guns in both wings.